MicrosoftDocs/power-pages-docs/power-pages-docs/important-changes-deprecations.md

 ## List OData feed

 Starting June 2022, using [OData feeds](/power-apps/maker/portals/configure/list-odata-feeds) to interact with data via RESTful web services will be deprecated.
-We recommend that you migrate to the Power Pages [Web API](configure/web-api-overview.md) by April 2023.
+We recommend that you migrate to the Power Pages [Web API](configure/web-api-overview.md).

 > [!NOTE]
-> Starting October 2022, newly provisioned websites won't able to use list OData features.
+> - Starting October 2022, newly provisioned websites won't able to use list OData features.
+> - The OData feeds list feature will be removed October 1, 2023.

 ## Portal content editor

 Starting June 2022, the portal content editor tool to design your website is deprecated.
 We recommend using Power Apps portals Studio to edit the portal.

 > [!NOTE]
-> This feature will be removed by April 2023.
+> This feature will be removed by October 1, 2023.

 ## Portals search using Lucene.NET search

 Starting with website version 9.4.4.xx, portal search uses Dataverse search as a default search provider for all new portals.
 Lucene.NET search is deprecated; however, existing portals that use Lucene.NET search won't be affected.
 We recommend that users migrate to Dataverse search.
 Enable Dataverse search for existing portal by setting the Search/EnableDataverseSearch site setting to true.

 > [!NOTE]
-> All existing customers who use Lucene.NET search must migrate to Dataverse search by October 2023.
+> All existing customers who use Lucene.NET search must migrate to Dataverse search by October 1, 2023.

 ## Content Delivery Network for US Government